scylladb/scylladb/docs/redis/redis.md

 ### 5.6 Implementation of Shared Commands

-In Redis, data strucutures have the shared commands (e.g. DEL, EXISTS).
+In Redis, data structures have the shared commands (e.g. DEL, EXISTS).
 And other commands usually operate on special one data structure of Redis.
 As mentioned above,
 we split the key set into 5 different Scylla table.
 The shared commands